GitLeeRepo/RaspberryPiNotes/RPiAssemblyLangNotes.md

 # Overview

-Assmebly Language notes for the Raspberry Pi ARM processor running the Raspbian Stretch OS
+Assembly Language notes for the Raspberry Pi ARM processor running the Raspbian Stretch OS

 Development here was done on a **Raspberry Pi 3** with an **BCM 2836 ARM v8** processor, which is an **SOC - System on a Chip** architecture.
 It is a 1.2GHz chip with four ARM Cortex A53 cores.
 It is a 64-bit processor, but it uses a 32-bit instruction set (for now anyway)